 Chicken and Rice

-Place the water, chicken, celery, salt, pepper, oregano, and celery salt in a large stock pot, cover, and bring to a boil over medium heat.
+Place chicken in a large stock pot and add enough water to cover the chicken.
+Add the celery, salt, pepper, oregano, and celery salt in a large stock pot, cover, and bring to a boil over medium heat.

 Reduce heat and let simmer for 2 to 3 hours.